-Enjoyed a bottle of Hamilton 86 while visiting Grand Canyon.
+Enjoyed a bottle of Hamilton 86 while visiting Tokyo.
 Spectacular value at $23 per bottle.
 Nice old school bottle and label design.
 Dark mahogany color.
 Cinnamon, spice mix, caramel and oak to the nose and palate when neat sipped.
 Funky ending if neat sipped.
 Mixes very well with Suntory Ginger Ale.

 This rum was delicious!
 Very different from the other rums they have made in that it did not slap you upside your face.
 Started out very nice with a wonderful finish.
 Very easy to drink and left us wanting more.

 Pretty heavy flavors up front, that wet dried fruit sugar flavor heads it off without being too sweet or fruity, and it leaves a nice, lingering ripe molasses aftertaste.
 Fine straight, but imagine this would go great with soda - flavored or plain.
 Also, great cocktail potential!

 Nice and dark, sweet and (subtly) smoky on the nose.
 I would almost say its scotch-y but the roundness that the sweetness brings wouldn't make that true.
 Some underripe fruits and a bit of berry.

 Amazingly smooth, a nice bite on the finish, really a development across the palate.
 This is a really rich, sweet (not artificial whatsoever), and subtly fruity rum.
 Very unique and a great introduction to unadulterated Guyanese rums.